Peyton-McKee/Trailblazer/PrivacyPolicy.md

 ### 13. Contact Information

-If you have any questions or concerns about your privacy, please contact us at [Your Contact Information].
+If you have any questions or concerns about your privacy, please contact us at mckee.p@northeastern.edu

 ### 14. Legal Requirements